mjw56/gantry/README.md

 - [ ] What are the most common tools used for each project?
 (Linters, Tests, etc.)
 - [ ] Need a good way to swap in/out build tools
 - [ ] Better way to dynamically build webpack configs (build the config dynamically)
+- [ ] Should there just be multiple different types of projects, each one for different build setup etc.?